ehpor/hcipy/doc/development/project_setup.rst

 We prefer git commits that are appropriately sized.
 That is, use a single commit for one logical change to the code base.
 Do not commit a whole feature consisting of many-hundreds of new lines of code in a single commit.
 Useful commits should show the line of development separated in logical parts.

 Git is also used to generate a version string, available as ``hcipy.__version__``.
-We use the `setuptools_scm <https://pypi.org/project/setuptools-scm/>`__.
-This means that for an editable installation of HCIPy, the version needs to be updated after you pull the repository.
+We use `setuptools_scm <https://pypi.org/project/setuptools-scm/>`__, which derives the version from git tags.
+For an editable installation, the version is updated automatically on each import; after pulling new tags you can re-install with:

 .. code-block:: shell

-    python setup.py egg_info
+    pip install -e .

 .. _coding-style: